BREAST REDUCTION SURGERY

 Be frank in your discussions remembering to mention any medications that you may be taking, especially if you are taking Aspirin or Aspirin related products as this may need to be ceased prior to surgery.
 A preoperative mammogram may be ordered to assess the quality of the breast tissue.

-Prior to the surgery, your surgeon will mark your breasts with a surgical marker giving guidelines as to the best lines of incision.
+Prior to the surgery, your Surgeon will mark your breasts with a surgical marker giving guidelines as to the best lines for the incision.
 Generally, incisions are made vertically and horizontally following the natural lines of the breast.
-The nipple and areolar are repositioned to a higher location after the excess skin, fat and breast tissue is removed.
+The nipple and areola are repositioned to a higher location after the excess skin, fat and breast tissue is removed.
 When the nipple has been repositioned, the skin on both sides of the breast is moved down to form the new breast.
 The incisions are closed under the breast.
 Where the vertical and horizontal suture lines meet is called the “T Zone”.

 All surgery carries some risk and uncertainty.
 It is impossible to predict every outcome because everyone is different.
-Breast Reduction is normally a safe procedure providing the clients have been carefully selected, the surgeon is adequately trained in the procedure as well as having training in General surgery.
+Breast Reduction is normally a safe procedure providing the clients have been carefully selected and the Surgeon is adequately trained in the procedure as well as having training in General Surgery.